 A smart way to catch up on retirement savings is to transfer about 10% of your wages or other periodic income into your savings account, and another 2% in your retirement fund.
 If this isn’t possible right now, try to put away as much money as you can so that you can build your savings as time goes on.
-As long as you are saving something, you will on the right path to a secure retirement!
+As long as you are saving something, you will be on the right path to a secure retirement!
 If you have a 401(k) account, you might want to consider increasing the percentage of your check that is deposited into the account every payroll.
 Some people suggest you begin depositing 2% of your payroll amount into your 401(k) account and, after about three months, increase your deposit amount by another 2%.
 If your employer does not offer a 401(k) plan, you might want to consider opening an individual retirement account at a low-cost brokerage firm.
 In either case, with sufficient planning, you might be able to begin working on a nice nest egg for your retirement.

 If you think you’re falling a little short in your retirement savings and believe you can work past the general retirement age, then it may be beneficial to work a couple more years.
 If you’ve been with a company long enough, you may be able to continue working until you are ready to retire.
 If not, there are many companies that are willing to hire older employees.

 Start saving now to enjoy your retirement!
-DRB Capital has your best interest in mind and hopes that you have the opportunity to plan ahead in order to have a happy and secure retirement.
+DRB Capital hopes that you have the opportunity to plan ahead in order to have a happy and secure retirement.
 If you are receiving payments and are stressing about your retirement savings, call DRB Capital today and see if you qualify to exchange your structure settlement or annuity payments for a lump sum of cash!
 Call us today for a free quote at 877-894-4541.